jonny-novikov/programmer-training/README.md

 ## What makes a world-class programmer?

 What makes a world-class programmer?
 The ability to *manage complexity*.
-Before we become amazing at doing that here are a few tips for when learning's a bit tough.
+Before we become amazing at doing that, here are a few tips for when learning gets a bit tough.
 Remeber:

 - You are going to over think absolutely everything.
 Understanding comes slowly - so don't be too hard on yourself.
 - It's easier then it seems.
 It will seem harder and more complicated first, you'll hurt getting up some learning curves but eventually you'll weed through the complexity to the simple parts that create that complicated mess.